Clearsky-Vision/clearsky_api_tools/README.md

 ### Tile vs Processing API

 * **Tile API:** A ClearSky Vision tile is always 2621 km2 (5120x5120 px) and it may contain no-data near shores or UTM zone transitions.
 A tile is returned as a Cloud Optimized GeoTIFF (COG), meaning it contains multiple resolutions that can be extracted one-by-one.
 The Tile API does not allow for any processing.
 * **Processing API:** You only pay for the data you need.
 The Processing API can cut and merge tiles into custom bounding boxes (including single and multipolygons), reproject coordinates, calculate indices ((A+B)/(A-B)), and/or downscale resolution.
-It's purpose it to deliver analysis-ready data in whatever format that is required by the user.
+Its purpose is to deliver analysis-ready data in whatever format is required by the user.

 As a rule of thumb, if your area of interest is larger than 10% of a tile (~262.1 km), you might want to utilize the Tile API as it will be cheaper in credits.
-Our tiles are also faster to acquire (in terms of MB/s), as there is no processing happening.
+Our tiles are also faster to acquire as there is no processing happening, the only delay is download time.

 ## Python Scripts